Apartment shooting leaves Kan. teen boy dead, girl injured - NewsBreak

 Apartment shooting leaves Kan. teen boy dead, girl injured

 MISSION, Kan.
 (AP) — Police say a shooting in Mission, Kansas, has left one teen dead and another injured.
-The...jcpost.com
+The...hutchpost.com

 MISSION, Kan.
 (AP) — Police say a shooting in Mission, Kansas, has left one teen dead and another injured.
-The...jcpost.com
+The...hutchpost.com